 Twitter told AFP that it removed a network of 2,800 inauthentic accounts originating in Iran in early May, but was not privy to the FireEye findings made public Tuesday.

 "Our investigations into these accounts are ongoing," a Twitter spokeswoman said, declining to discuss details until the analysis was finished.

 A network of English-language social media accounts misrepresenting who was behind them was evidently orchestrated to promote Iranian political interests, according to California-based FireEye.

 "In addition to utilizing fake American personas that espoused both progressive and conservative political stances, some accounts impersonated real American individuals, including a handful of Republican political candidates that ran for House of Representatives seats in 2018," FireEye said in a blog post.

-It was not clear yet whether this campaign was related to a broader Iran-based social media influence operation uncovered last year, FireEye said.
+It was not immediately clear whether this campaign was related to a broader Iran-based social media influence operation uncovered last year, FireEye said.

 "The individuals behind this activity, which also took place on other internet platforms and websites, misled people about who they were and what they were doing," Gleicher said.

-Frauds claimed to be located in the United States or Europe; used fake accounts to run Pages or Groups, and impersonated legitimate news organizations in the Middle East, according to Facebook.
+Those actors claimed to be located in the United States or Europe and used fake accounts to run pages or groups as they impersonated legitimate news organizations in the Middle East, according to Facebook.

 "The individuals behind this activity also represented themselves as journalists or other personas and tried to contact policymakers, reporters, academics, Iranian dissidents and other public figures," Gleicher said.